 Greece must repay the bonds after six months, with a return rate of 4.65%, which is lower than IMF loans.

 The controversial bail-out package is worth 110bn euros over three years.

-However, payments are on condition that Greece slashes public spending and boosts tax revenue.'First steps'
+However, payments are on condition that Greece slashes public spending and boosts tax revenue.

 Greece abandoned plans to sell 12-month bonds, which would probably have been seen as riskier.

 Analysts said that because the bonds sold had a very short maturity, the sale was not a good indication of how much faith investors had in Greece's long-term prospects.